quicbit-js/qb-utf8-from-str-tiny/readme.md

 # qb-utf8-from-str-tiny

-Tiny script for converting utf-8 to string based upon encodeURIComponent().
+Tiny script for converting string to array of utf-8 based upon encodeURIComponent().
 Runs in nodejs and in browser.
 Not efficient for large strings.

     module.exports = function(s) {